amanjaiswal777/Analysis-of-Deep-Learning-algorithms-on-COVID-19-Radiography-Database/README.md

 * You can find the dataset in data folder being uploaded or alternatively can download from below google drive link:-
 * Link - "https://drive.google.com/drive/folders/1sJEAQydA_WAQfLV3mBq-pwZHz_5CRQPQ?usp=sharing"

+## Steps to run above mentioned codes

+1. Upload the data files into your drive link.
+Alternateively you can train on your local system or can upload on any drive.
+> NOTE:- Here I am using google colab GPU to train the models.
+2. Open the jupyter notebook file in google drive and change the directory as per your path.